 1. Start with foods that are common to both elimination diets

-Vegetables: peeled potato, green beans, swede, iceberg lettuce, mung bean sprouts, bean shoots and most cabbages (normal serve approximately 3/4 cup)
+VEGETABLES: peeled potato, green beans, swede, iceberg lettuce (discard outer leaves), mung bean sprouts, bean shoots and most cabbages (normal serve approximately 3/4 cup)

-Meat: chicken, lamb, beef or white fish, most seafood: very fresh & plain
+MEAT: chicken, lamb, beef or white fish, most seafood: very fresh for low amines & plain

-Dairy: lactose free milk, lactose free plain and unpreserved cream cheese, lactose free vanilla custard, pure butter, fresh plain or vanilla lactose free or traditional Greek yoghurt, lactose free cream
+DAIRY: lactose free milk, lactose free plain and unpreserved cream cheese, lactose free vanilla custard, pure butter, fresh plain or vanilla lactose free Greek yoghurt, and lactose free crea

-Sweeteners: pure maple syrup or rice malt syrup (useful alternative to honey) or regular white or brown sugars
+SWEETENERS: pure maple syrup or rice malt syrup (useful alternatives to honey) or regular white or brown sugars

-Alcohol: the 3 alcohols low in food chemicals are also low in FODMAPs: gin, whisky and vodka.
+ALCOHOL: the 3 alcohols low in food chemicals are also low in FODMAPs: plain gin, whisky and vodka.
 Phew!
-Note that alcohol can be a gut irritant, so be cautious
+Note that alcohol can be a gut irritant, so be cautious.

 The following GLUTEN FREE grains satisfy both diets: